 Aysgarth Falls Parking

-Located near the village of Aysgarth the falls are highly popular for families, walkers and cyclists to visit.
-Located in the Yorkshire Dales National Park the falls have many other things to see and do along with visiting the falls.
+Located near the village of Aysgarth, the falls are highly popular for families, walkers and cyclists to visit.
+Situated in the Yorkshire Dales National Park, the falls have many other things to see and do along with visiting the falls.

-There are 2 main places for parking when visiting the falls, one is roughly 10-15 minutes walk up the hill and the other is at the Information Centre.
+There are two main places for parking when visiting the falls, one is roughly a 10-15 minutes walk up the hill, and the other is at the Information Centre.

-The first area of parking is located next to St. Andrews Church.
-Within this car park, there are no definitive bays so parking can be a little more unorganised but great if you don’t mind the walk or cheaper parking.
+The first area of parking is next to St. Andrews Church.
+There are no definitive bays within this car park, so parking can be a little more unorganised but great if you don’t mind the walk or cheaper parking.
 There is a cafe and shop in the car park.

-There is also direct access to electric charging ports for electric cars along with being closer to the toilets, information centre and shop.
-I also think this is a great place to park if you want to nip back to the car for anything such as a picnic or towels for paddling.
+There is also direct access to electric charging ports for electric cars and closer to the toilets, information centre and shop.
+The car park is a great place to park if you think you might need to nip back to the car for anything such as a picnic, towels etc.